timothystotts/fpga-iic-hygro-tester-2/README.md

-A Xilinx SDK project contains the hand-off from Xilinx Vivado of the hardware design, and implements a very small Standalone program in C. From the Vivado hand-off, drivers for the peripherals and board components such as switches, buttons, LEDs, and compiled together with a Standalone C program in a total of 3 Xilinx SDK projects within a single workspace.
+A Xilinx SDK project contains the hand-off from Xilinx Vivado of the hardware design, and implements a very small Standalone program in C. From the Vivado hand-off, drivers for the peripherals and board components such as switches, buttons, LEDs, are compiled together with a Standalone C program in a total of 3 Xilinx SDK projects within a single workspace.
 (SDK must be run with the Vivado hand-off specified, and then the other two version-controlled projects imported into a workspace that is not version controlled.)